App-Choreography/Dev-Dictionary/README.md

 # Developers' Dictionary 📚🔎🌐
 Tools, blogs, tutorials and resources on a range of Languages.

+### Don't forget to give this a star ✨!

 <details close>
 <summary>How to Contribute:</summary>
 <br>
 Each time you contribute and add a resource to our lists, we will add your name here : <a href="https://github.com/App-Choreography/Dev-Dictionary/issues/1">Contributor Tally </a>, where you we can who has added the most resources.

-    Simply star this repo, fork it to your user area, and add a resource in the correct section, in the correct format.
+Simply star this repo ✨, fork it to your user area, and add a resource in the correct section, in the correct format ✅.

 Then open a pull request and wait for an App-Choreographer to merge and add you to the tally!
 </details>

 ---